tpjg/goriakpbc/README.md

         RiakModel        riak.Model
     }
 ```
-Note that it is required to have a "RiakModel" field that is a riak.Model Also if the field name in Ripple is equal the extra tag is not needed, (e.g. if the Ripple class above would have a "property :Ip, String").
+Note that it is required to have a "RiakModel" field that is a riak.Model.

 To get an instantiated struct from Riak would then require only a call to the riak.Client "Get" function:
 ```go